sindresorhus/is-online/readme.md

 Type: `string[]`

-Fallback URLs to check when the main connectivity checks fail.
+Fallback URLs to check for connectivity.

 Only HTTP and HTTPS URLs are supported.
-These URLs will only be checked if all the default connectivity checks (public IP services and Apple Captive Portal) fail.
+In Node.js, these URLs are checked only if all default connectivity checks fail.
+In the browser, these URLs are checked in parallel with the default checks for better resilience against ad blockers.

 ## How it works

 The following checks are run in parallel:

+**Node.js:**
 - Retrieve [icanhazip.com](https://github.com/major/icanhaz) (or [ipify.org](https://www.ipify.org) as fallback) via HTTPS.
-- Query `myip.opendns.com` and `o-o.myaddr.l.google.com` DNS entries. *(Node.js only)*
+- Query `myip.opendns.com` and `o-o.myaddr.l.google.com` DNS entries.
-- Retrieve Apple's Captive Portal test page (this is what iOS does). *(Node.js only)*
+- Retrieve Apple's Captive Portal test page (this is what iOS does).
-- Check Cloudflare's website via HTTPS. *(Node.js only)*
+- Check Cloudflare's website via HTTPS.

+**Browser:**
+- Retrieve [icanhazip.com](https://github.com/major/icanhaz) (or [ipify.org](https://www.ipify.org) as fallback) via HTTPS.
+- Check Cloudflare's 1.1.1.1 service via HTTPS (helps when ad blockers block icanhazip.com).

 When any check succeeds, the returned Promise is resolved to `true`.